Do I need to file Form 5500-EZ for my Solo 401(k)?

 Summary

-A one-participant Solo 401(k) generally files Form 5500-EZ when combined one-participant plan assets maintained by the employer exceed $250,000 at year end, or when the plan has a final year because all assets were distributed or transferred.
-For a calendar-year plan, the normal due date is July 31.
+A one-participant Solo 401(k) generally files Form 5500-EZ when combined one-participant plan assets exceed $250,000 at year end, or when the plan has a final year because all assets were distributed or transferred.
+Example: a sole-prop plan holding $310,000 on 12/31/2025 must file by July 31, 2026.
+Missing the deadline can trigger an IRS late-filing penalty of $250 per day, capped at $150,000 per plan year.

 IRS filing trigger: over $250,000 in combined one-participant plan assets, or a final plan year.

-Main threshold$250,000Measured across one-participant plans maintained by the same employer.
+| Main threshold | $250,000Measured across one-participant plans maintained by the same employer. |

-Final yearReturn can be required below the thresholdUse this when all assets were distributed or transferred.
+| Final year | Return can be required below the thresholdUse this when all assets were distributed or transferred. |

-Calendar-year due dateJuly 31The due date is the last day of the 7th month after the plan year ends.
+| Calendar-year due date | July 31The due date is the last day of the 7th month after the plan year ends. |

 The two Form 5500-EZ triggers